 With every framework comes a heap load of documentation, tutorials, courses, books and support documents to help you get in tune with all that’s needed to manipulate them.
 Mastering these resources is an essential part of the development process, as it is what determines how efficient and productive your lines of code are.
 If these resources are difficult to find it then follows that your learning curve will be steep, ergo hindering your ability to write optimal code.
 This is usually the case for new or poorly supported frameworks, the likes you should be avoiding.
 Angular and React, on the other hand, have a massive cache of resources easily retrievable by performing a google search.

 The flexibility of any framework for front-end development underlines just how easy it is to customize and configure options to suit your personal preferences.
 Will the framework automatically preselect architectural decisions for you or does it allow you to specify how your things like the state server, router or handlers function?
 Depending on the kind of frontend application you’re trying to build this goes a long way to determine the efficiency of your end product.
-Of a lot of web application front-end framework, Angular 2 is pretty much a static framework – it comes with a preconfigured state of options.
+Of a lot of web application front-end framework, Angular development framework is pretty much a static – it comes with a preconfigured state of options.
 Vue Aurelia and React outclass the latter and all three afford a great deal of customizability.

 Just one additional byte could be the difference between optimum performance and debilitating lags.
 For a frontend development framework, the size of a code in bytes sent to the client severely impacts browser performance in terms of bandwidth and processing time.
 If the goal of your company is to develop compact frontend solutions capable of running on minimalist resources, you choice frontend development framework should be one that minimizes every block of code.
 Vue manages to compress its core libraries to a standout 23kb.
 Aurelia and React tailgate behind at 64kb and 32kb respectively.
 Angular flunks out of this comparison with its rather cumbersome 143kbs.